ThiagoTerraDev/api-rest-node-typescript/README.md

 # RESTful API Node.js, TypeScript

-This application is designed to manage users, members, and cities.
+This application is designed to manage users, members and cities.

 Deploy: https://api-rest-node-typescript-ctxy.onrender.com/

 Entities and endpoints:

 ![Entities and endpoints](./assets/entities-endpoints-restful-typescript.png)